I Don't Want to Set the World on Fire

-"I Don't Want to Set the World on Fire" is a pop song written by Bennie Benjamin, Eddie Durham, Sol Marcus and Eddie Seiler.
+"I Don't Want to Set the World on Fire" is a pop song written by Bennie Benjamin, Eddie Durham, Sol Marcus, and Eddie Seiler.

-Originally written in 1938, the song was first recorded three years later by Harlan Leonard and His Rockets.
+The song was written in 1938, and first recorded three years later by Harlan Leonard and His Rockets.
 It was covered by several musicians and groups, most successfully by Horace Heidt on Columbia Records, whose version reached number one on the US pop chart; and by The Ink Spots on Decca in 1941, whose version reached number four on the same listing.
 Other early versions included those by Tommy Tucker, Mitchell Ayres, and (in Britain) Vera Lynn.
 The song, with its open line "I don't want to set the world on fire / I just want to start a flame in your heart..." became especially popular after the attack on Pearl Harbor in December 1941.

 The song was later recorded by Betty Carter, Frankie Laine, Brian Hyland, Anthony Newley, Suzy Bogguss, the Muppets and others.

-In popular culture

-In the 1949 Ealing comedy film Passport to Pimlico, after it is discovered that Pimlico is technically part of the Duchy of Burgundy, a rendition of the song is performed in celebration of the fact that British 'Pub' licensing laws no longer apply to Pimlico.

-In the "Treehouse of Horror XVII" episode of The Simpsons, the Ink Spots' rendition of the song is played as a post-apocalyptic scene brought about by alien invasion fades into the end credits.

-In the first part of the 1971 Doctor Who episode “Terror of the Autons”, the Third Doctor (Jon Pertwee) sings the song whilst in the TARDIS, but is interrupted by the console catching fire.
-He continues to hum the tune after he exits the TARDIS.